-1.3.1 Crypto Officer Role
+1.3.2 Crypto Officer Role

 The Crypto Officer is responsible for installing and loading the cryptographic module.
 After the module is installed and operational, an operator can assume the Crypto Officer role by calling R_PROV_FIPS140_assume_role() with R_FIPS140_ROLE_OFFICER.
+The preinstalled authentication callback function will gather PIN data during the call.
+A message digest of the PIN, generated using SHA-512, is checked against the authentication data held by the roles database.

 An operator assuming the Crypto Officer role can call any Crypto-C ME function.
 For a complete list of functions available to the Crypto Officer, see Services.

-1.3.2 Crypto User Role
+1.3.3 Crypto User Role